SilverMonkeyGmbH/v61_docs/Manual/Webservice/index.rst

 .. warning:: This article is under construction!
 Please DO NOT use any of the instructions below, yet!
 You may cause damage to your system.
 This article will be finished soon.

-.. tip:: Go to :doc:`/KnowledgeBase/KB00002_WebService-Test-Tool/index` to get help connecting to the web service.

 ************************************************************************************
 Authentication
 ************************************************************************************